Last updated

 3. Avoid loss of data

 A threat intelligence system prevents infiltration by threat actors.
-It’s always on the lookout for suspicious domains or IP addresses that try to access your network.
-This improves the speed and effectiveness of their incident response.
+It’s always on the lookout for suspicious domains or IP addresses that try to access your network, improving the speed and effectiveness of its incident response.

 4. Deeper cyber intelligence analysis

-By revealing the different techniques, strategies, and decision-making processes of cybercriminals, threat intelligence helps organizations determine whether their current systems can prevent cyber attacks such as malware, phishing, etc.
+Threat intelligence reveals cybercriminals' different techniques, strategies, and decision-making processes, helping organizations determine whether their current systems can prevent cyber attacks such as malware, phishing, etc.

 5. Evaluate security posture

-Cyber threat intelligence gives information on the vulnerabilities of the different tools and software your organization uses so you can tell whether your network is secure or not.
-This helps in proper vulnerability management in real-time.
+Cyber threat intelligence provides information on the vulnerabilities of your organization's various tools and software, allowing you to determine whether your network is secure.
+This helps in proper vulnerability management in real time.

-Threat intelligence may sound like something that only benefits elite analysts and experts should worry about.
-However, it has a wide variety of applications in organizations that security teams as well as consumers.
+Threat intelligence may sound like something that only benefits elite analysts and experts.
+However, it has various applications in organizations, including security teams and consumers.

 Some of its benefits to each member of the security team and others who interact with your organization include:

-• It helps executive management to understand all the risks available and what to do to mitigate their effects and improve their security controls.
+• It helps executive management understand all the risks available and what they can do to mitigate their effects and improve their security controls.

 • Helps the intelligence analyst uncover and track threat actors targeting the organization.